 There are many password managers to choose from.
 In the Resources section, we provide a link to reviews of password managers.
 Meanwhile, when trying to find the one that's best for you, keep the following in mind:

-- Your password manager should be simple for you to use.
+- Your password manager should be simple to use.
 If you find the solution too complex to understand, find a different one that better fits your style and expertise.

 - The password manager should work on all devices you need to use passwords on.
 It should also be easy to keep your passwords synchronized across all your devices.

 - Use only well-known and trusted password managers.
 Be wary of products that have not been around for a long time or have little or no community feedback.
-Cyber criminals can create fake password managers to steal your information.
-Also, be very suspicious of any vendors that developed their own encryption solution.
+Cybercriminals can create fake password managers to steal your information.
+Also, be very suspicious of vendors that promote they developed their own encryption solution.

 - Avoid any password manager that claims to be able to recover your master password for you.
 This means they know your master password, which exposes you to too much risk.

-- Make sure whatever solution you choose, the vendor continues to actively update and patch the password manager, and be sure you are always using the latest version.
+- Make sure whatever solution you choose, the vendor continues to actively update and patch the password manager, and be especially sure you are always using the most recent version.

-- The password manager should give you the option of storing other sensitive data, such as the answers to your secret security questions, credit cards, or frequent flier numbers.
+- The password manager should give you the option of storing other sensitive data, such as the answers to your secret security questions, credit card information, and frequent flier numbers.

-Password managers are a great way to securely store all your passwords and other sensitive data.
-However, since they safeguard such important information, make sure you use a unique, strong master password that is not only hard for an attacker to guess, but easy for you to remember.
+Password managers are a great way to securely store all your passwords and other sensitive data, such as credit card numbers.
+However, make sure to use a unique, strong master passphrase and always use the latest version of whichever solution you choose.